Health status of Asian Americans: Self-esteem

 Additionally, apart from the historical racial incidents including anti-Asian movements and anti-immigration legislation, Asian Americans are also victims of racism in the United States.
-According to the Annual Audit of Violence Against Asian Pacific Americans conducted by the NAPALC in 2003, Asian Americans are one of the targeted groups of “racially motivated harassment, vandalism, theft, physical assault, and in some cases, homicide”.
-Moreover, the discrimination in daily life are significantly injuring Asian Americans’ well-being, both physically and mentally.
-In the face of racially motivated incidents, students are reported to have “feelings of helplessness, depression, psychosomatic symptoms, and a loss of face”.
-However, it is reported that Asian Americans’ own perception of racism against them is limited and the problem and needs caused by racism are often neglected by society, masked by stereotypes such as “model minority” and “honorary whites”.
+According to the Annual Audit of Violence Against Asian Pacific Americans conducted by the NAPALC in 2003, Asian Americans are one of the targeted groups of "racially motivated harassment, vandalism, theft, physical assault, and in some cases, homicide".
+Moreover, the discrimination in daily life are significantly injuring Asian Americans' well-being, both physically and mentally.
+In the face of racially motivated incidents, students are reported to have "feelings of helplessness, depression, psychosomatic symptoms, and a loss of face".
+However, it is reported that Asian Americans' own perception of racism against them is limited and the problem and needs caused by racism are often neglected by society, masked by stereotypes such as "model minority" and "honorary whites".
 It has been reported that self-esteem is positively related to people's ethnic identity and the extent to which they explore their ethnic identity.
 Research conducted by Umaña-Taylor and Fine in 2002 shows that self-cognition from effective self-exploring and the attempt to build racial perception and ethnic identity is conductive to enhancing the self-esteem of minority population including Asian Americans.

 Other

 Asian Americans have a higher prevalence of tuberculosis compared with all other ethnic groups, at 22.4 per 100,000 individuals.
 Pacific Islanders stand at 20.8 cases per 100,000 individuals.
 According to the Centers for Disease Control and Prevention, the average tuberculosis rate is 3.9 cases per 100,000 individuals.
 The rate for foreign-born persons was around 11 times higher than among U.S.-born persons.
 While these statistics have been falling, it is important to note that tuberculosis is still a major health discrepancy issue among Asian Americans.

+Asian Americans also have a greater vulnerability to certain refractive errors, like myopia.

 Asian American women are at higher risk for getting osteoporosis, because of lower bone mass and smaller body frames.
 Lower calcium intake amplifies this risk.
 As many as 90% of Asian Americans are lactose intolerant, or have trouble digesting dairy products.
 Furthermore, less time spent outdoors means less vitamin D production, which translates to less calcium absorption.
 In many Asian cultures, people feel that women with lighter skin tones are more attractive.
 These factors are further compounded by inadequate knowledge about osteoporosis and calcium consumption among Asian women.